bullioncapital/developer-exercise/README.md

   - At any point in time we should be able to see the history of provided additions and subtractions (outputting to the console is fine, but feel free to create a UI implementation)
   - Implement at least three (3) of the demonstratable concepts listed below
 - Create a pull request back to this repository with your solution
+  - If you prefer your submission to be private please zip your project and send it through to your company contact, clearly stating that this is a tech test submission.

 **NOTE: Only submissions written in Typescript will be accepted.**